qirh/qirh.github.io/_posts/2017-12-05-Social media.md

   * Privacy: I dislike that social media tracks it's users.
 And also, I dislike that there exists a public history of me.

   * I feel like posting on social media is like gathering all my friends in one room and having their attention to say something.
-And honestly, when I think of having such a diverse group of people, I can't think of a common denominator that I could use to start a conversation.
+And honestly, when I think of having such a diverse group of people in one place, I just can't think of a common denominator between them all that I could use to start a conversation.